XAU

 What was the highest platinum price ever?

-Platinum's all-time high was approximately $2,290 per troy ounce, reached in March 2008.
-This peak was driven by a perfect storm of surging diesel vehicle demand in Europe, severe electricity shortages from South Africa's Eskom utility that threatened mine output, and speculative investment flows.
-At this price, platinum traded at a significant premium to gold -- a relationship that has since inverted, with gold now trading well above platinum.
+Approximately $2,290 per troy ounce, reached in March 2008.
+Surging diesel vehicle demand in Europe, severe electricity shortages from South Africa's Eskom utility threatening mine output, and speculative investment flows converged to push platinum above $2,200.
+At that price, platinum traded at more than twice the price of gold, a relationship that has since fully inverted.

 Why did platinum crash in 2008?

-Platinum crashed from its all-time high of $2,290 to approximately $750 per ounce during the 2008 global financial crisis -- a 67% decline.
-The crash was driven by a near-total collapse in automotive demand as car sales plummeted worldwide, a broader commodity sell-off as hedge funds liquidated positions to meet margin calls, and the evaporation of speculative investment.
+Platinum crashed from $2,290 to approximately $750 per ounce during the 2008 global financial crisis, a 67% decline in eight months.
+Automotive demand collapsed as car sales plummeted worldwide, hedge funds liquidated commodity positions to meet margin calls, and speculative investment evaporated.
 Platinum's heavy dependence on industrial demand (roughly 60% from auto catalysts) made it far more vulnerable than gold during the recession.

 What was the platinum price 10 years ago?

 In 2016, platinum traded in the range of approximately $820 to $1,100 per ounce.
-The metal was still reeling from the fallout of the Volkswagen Dieselgate scandal in late 2015, which dealt a structural blow to diesel vehicle demand in Europe -- platinum's largest end-use market.
-Combined with a strong U.S. dollar and weak commodity sentiment, platinum remained depressed throughout much of the mid-2010s.
+The metal was still reeling from the Volkswagen Dieselgate scandal in late 2015, which dealt a structural blow to diesel vehicle demand in Europe, platinum's largest end-use market.
+A strong U.S. dollar and weak commodity sentiment kept platinum depressed throughout much of the mid-2010s.

 Will platinum prices recover?

-Many analysts see long-term upside for platinum driven by three factors: persistent supply deficits as South African mines age and face ongoing power constraints from Eskom; growing demand from the hydrogen economy, where platinum is used in PEM electrolyzers and fuel cells; and platinum's deep discount to gold, which historically tends to narrow over time.
-However, the decline of diesel vehicles and competition from palladium and rhodium in gasoline catalysts remain headwinds.
-The pace of hydrogen infrastructure buildout will likely determine whether platinum experiences a sustained recovery.
+Three factors support long-term upside for platinum: persistent supply deficits as South African mines age and face ongoing Eskom power constraints; growing demand from the hydrogen economy, where platinum is used in PEM electrolyzers and fuel cells; and platinum's deep discount to gold, which historically narrows over time.
+The decline of diesel vehicles and competition from palladium in gasoline catalysts remain headwinds.
+The pace of hydrogen infrastructure buildout will largely determine whether platinum experiences a sustained recovery.